rishicomplex/rishicomplex.github.io/_posts/2020-12-25-whats-the-best-strategy-when-playing-horse.markdown

 ---

 \\
-The code for the plots in this posts is [here](https://colab.research.google.com/drive/18yF27zs80UF9TgFm4p7I5U4cDYn1V6A3?usp=sharing).
+The code for the plots in this post is [here](https://colab.research.google.com/drive/18yF27zs80UF9TgFm4p7I5U4cDYn1V6A3?usp=sharing).